Chrolo/subpar-project-tracker/README.md

 ## CLI
 The CLI is there to help manage the system for someone with terminal access to the machine this system.
-__It is assumed that such a person has admin rights to this app__, because with that kind of access they could just change the code of the app to make it do what they want.
+__It is assumed that such a person has full admin rights to this app__, because with that kind of access they could just change the code of the app to make it do what they want.

 ### running the CLI
 The CLI can be run with `node src/cli/`.
 From there you should be able to use `help` to find out all you need.

 ### What can be done?
+- Create a configuration file for your setup
 - Add new api tokens
 - Revoke old api tokens
 - Add new staff members.